Roby003/MDS/README.md

 9. *As an administrator, I want to ban users from the application interface, mainting organizing groups.*

-10. *As a developer, I need to design a database schema that supports users, roles, posts, bookmarks, comments, categories, and search functionality, ensuring scalability and performance.*
+10. *As a developer, I need to design a database schema that supports communities, users, roles, posts, bookmarks, comments, categories, and search functionality, ensuring scalability and performance.*

+11. *As a registered user, I want to create a community with a name, description, and optional image, so I can build a shared space for specific interests.*

+12. *As a registered user, I want to join and leave communities, allowing me to choose the groups I want to participate in and engage with.*

+13. *As a community member, I want to share posts (text, images) within the community, allowing me to interact and share content with members who have similar interests.*

+14. *As a community member, I want to comment on and like posts shared within the community, fostering interaction and engagement within the group.*

+15. *As a user, I want to discover and search for communities by name or category, helping me find groups that match my interests.*

+16. *As an administrator, I need to view, manage, or delete any community if necessary, maintaining overall platform integrity and preventing abuse.*

 # Backlog
 The development of the app was monitored using Trello.The following screenshot shows the Trello board used to track the progress of the project during development.